Basic Algorithm Templates

 {

-int t = -1; // Among the vertices whose shortest path has not been determined, find the one with the minimum distance
+int t = -1; // Find the point with the smallest distance among the points whose shortest path has not been determined

 for (int j = 1; j <= n; j ++ )